 Measures taken by the USPTO

-1. Time limits expiring between 27 March 2020 and 31 May 2020 concerning the filing of certain patent and trademark-related documents and the payment of certain required fees to the USPTO are extended until 1 June 2020, provided that the filing or payment is accompanied by a statement that the delay was due to the COVID-19 outbreak.
+1. Time limits expiring between 27 March 2020 and 31 July 2020 concerning the petition for restoring priority or benefit rights in relation to patent applications and the payment of the associated petition fees to the USPTO are extended until 1 August 2020, provided that the filing or payment is accompanied by a statement that the delay was due to the COVID-19 outbreak.
 Until further notice, patentees may file initial patent term extension applications may be filed through the USPTO patent electronic filing system.

 Measures taken by the DPMA